byronwall/weather-helper/README.md

 - Show the available dates picker in a popup - default to the selected day only
 - Get some visual distinction on the header - separate from body content
 - Put the weather preferences into a popover
+- Get rid of all the console calls.

 ## Overview